George Street Playhouse

 George Street Playhouse is a theater company in New Brunswick, New Jersey, in the city's Civic Square government and theater district and resident at the newly built New Brunswick Performing Arts Center.
 The GSP is one of the state's most prominent professional theaters, committed to the production of new and established plays.

-Artistic Director David Saint and Managing Director Edgar Herrera lead the playhouse.
-George Street Playhouse presents a main stage season and provides a space for both established and emerging theater artists.
-Founded in 1974 by Eric Krebs, the playhouse has been represented by numerous productions both on and off-Broadway.
-In addition to its mainstage season, GSP's Touring Theatre features issue-oriented productions that tour more than 250 schools in the tri-state area, and are seen by more than 30,000 students annually.
+Managing Director Edgar Herrera leads the playhouse with the Artistic Triumvirate comprising Christopher Bailey, Scott Goldman, and Laiona Michelle.
+George Street Playhouse presents a main stage season and provides a space for both established and emerging theater artists The playhouse has been represented by numerous productions both on and off-Broadway.